abdulmuminakinde/akindev-blog/content/linux/linux_shell_tricks.md

 # runs curl https://localhost:8000
 ```

-Another nice way to use this trick is when you want to replace change a file extension in a command.
+Another nice way to use this trick is when you want to change a file extension in a command.

 ```sh
 # to extract a compressed file to current directory